lukes/nanook/README.md

 ## Initializing

-Nanook connects to "http://localhost:7076" by default.
+Nanook connects to "http://localhost:7076".
+If you're using Nanook from the nano node itself this will generally work.

 ```ruby
 nanook = Nanook.new